Tenth Annual Conference of the Australasian Bayesian Network Modelling Society (ABNMS2018)

 Please note that space is limited for the number of the mini-workshops and the panel discussion sessions.

 Training tutorial course -- Prior to the conference, an Introduction to Bayesian Network Modelling training tutorial course will be held at the University of Adelaide on the 4-5th of December.
 The training course will introduce participants to the basic theory behind Bayesian networks, common software packages used in BN modelling, methods to develop BN models and to incorporate a range of data, linking BN to GIS and introduction to expert elicitation.
 You will be able to register for the training tutorials and the conference separately or together.
 Note that that an additional fee is charged to attend the training tutorials.

 The registration fee for the conference does not cover accommodation and attendees are responsible for organising their own accommodation.
 There are number of good hotels relatively close to the venue in Adelaide.
 The following hotels are offered as suggestions only and may be suitable and are listed here as being within 1km of the conference venue and Adelaide University.

 The conference dinner will be held at the Wine Centre on the evening of the 6th of December.
 The cost of the conference dinner is included in the registration fee.
 Please check the appropriate box to confirm that you plan to attend the dinner.
 If there are any special dietary requirements, please advise the conference organisers via the comment field on the registrations form.

-The conference organisers are pleased to announce that there will be two key note speakers at the 2018 conference.
+The conference organisers are pleased to announce that there will be three key note speakers at the 2018 conference.

 |Call for abstracts:||5th July, 2018|